ysongh/Recovery-Crypto-Management/README.md

 - zksync-web3
 - zkSync - I deployed the contract on zkSync Testnet for cheap gas fee and allow anyone to pay the gas fee with any tokens
 - Unstoppable Domains - Allow the user to login with Unstoppable
-- Coinbase Wallet - Allow the user to use coinbase wallet to sign transaction

 ## Running the dapp on local host
 - Clone or download this repository